dhaneshwaritendle/CsvToJSON/README.md

 <h1>CsvToJson Convertor which stores values in postgresDB</h1>

-This project provides an API endpoint to upload a CSV file, convert its content into JSON format, I have concatenated  firstName and lastName into a single name field, and stored them in a PostgreSQL database.
+This project provides an API endpoint to upload a CSV file, convert its content into JSON format Things to note are :
+1• First line in the csv file will always be labels for the properties 2• Number of records in the file can go beyond 50000 3• You can have properties with infinite depth. (a.b.c.d........z.a1.b1.c1.....)
+4• All sub-properties of a complex property will be placed next to each other in the file.

 TechStack
 Node.js -backend framework
-Express.js for building the api multer - to handle file upload pg - postgreSQL client for db operations
+Express.js for building the api multer - to handle file upload pg - postgreSQL client for db operations pg-copy-streams - streaming data from csv file to postgresql using COPY command

 <h1>API endpoint</h1>